compiledpanda/jwt/README.md

 ## Docs

 ### Encode
-Create and (optionally) sign a jwt.
+Create and sign a jwt.

 `jwt encode [options]`